Are Masks a New Signifier of Social Class? - Bioreports

 Employers are hesitant to discuss their mask policies, but there are sensible reasons for requiring staffers to keep their masks on.

-Just under 50 percent of people in the United States are fully vaccinated.
-And coronavirus variants, some of which are highly infectious and may be more resistant to vaccines, are on the rise, said Dr. Lisa Maragakis, an epidemiologist and associate professor at Johns Hopkins University.
+Just under 50% of people in the United States are fully vaccinated.
+And coronavirus variants, some of which are highly infectious and may be more resistant to vaccines, are on the rise, said Dr. Lisa Maragakis, an public health researcher and associate professor at Johns Hopkins University.

 The resulting class divide may not always be intentional, but it still can be jarring to see how masks have emerged as another symbol of inequality from the pandemic.

-At an Apple store in Midtown on a recent Friday, mask-free customers could be seen buying $1,500 iPhones from masked salespeople who may not make that much in a week.
-At a nearby Sweetgreens, food workers in black masks and matching aprons, and who were mostly people of color, prepared $14 berry and burrata salads for a largely white clientele.
+At an Apple store in midtown on a recent Friday, mask-free customers could be seen buying $1,500 iPhones from masked salespeople who may not make that much in a week.
+At a nearby Sweetgreen, food workers in black masks and matching aprons, and who were mostly people of color, prepared $14 berry and burrata salads for a largely white clientele.

 Some workers argue that the mask double standard — one rule for customers; another for staff — is not just discriminatory, but defies logic.